"Griffiths really has developed his own style

 He went on to score for dozens of plays, corporates, short film and two feature films and produced the well received Autogeddon for the 2006 Melbourne Fringe.

-The repertoire for his 2016 Introspection and 2018 Rare View albums were composed over a period of 27 years in between music scoring work.
-7 out of the 9 solo piano pieces from Introspection were chosen by ANZCA Music Examinations for their 2018 – 2021 pianoforte syllabus and were graded as either Grade 8 or Associate.
+The repertoire for his 2016 Introspection, 2018 Rare View and current Land No More? albums were mostly composed over a period of 27 years in between music scoring work.
+ANZCA Music Examinations chose 15 of Alan’s solo piano pieces in total for inclusion in their 2018 – 2024 pianoforte syllabus and graded as either Grade 8, Associate Diploma or Licentiate.
 ANZCA conducts music examinations in Australia, New Zealand, Indonesia, Malaysia, Thailand, Singapore and Brunei.
 These pieces are published on this website.

-World class Ukrainian/Australian pianist Evgeny Ukhanov recorded & performed Introspection’s World Premiere at the 2016 Stuart & Sons Spring Concert Series, Yass, NSW, on one of only 11 4-pedal 102 Key Stuart Concert Grand Pianos.
+Award winning Ukrainian/Australian pianist Evgeny Ukhanov recorded & performed Introspection’s SOLD OUT World Premiere at the 2016 Stuart & Sons Spring Concert Series, Yass, NSW, on one of only 11 4-pedal 102-key Stuart Concert Grand Pianos.

-Rare View was recorded by international multi-award winning virtuoso pianist Nicholas Young, Polish concert violinist Dominik Przywara and Sydney concert cellist George Yang.
+Rare View was recorded by international multi-award recipient and virtuoso Nicholas Young, Polish concert violinist Dominik Przywara and Sydney concert cellist George Yang at Underwood Studios, Sydney.
 It is the world’s first studio album recorded with SONY’s new C100 Hi-Definition microphones.

 Rare View’s 2018 World Premiere was sponsored, filmed and recorded by SONY, Stuart & Sons and was part of Beleura House’s 2018 subscription concert series in their Tallis Pavilion.
-The concert was also the world premiere of the world’s largest piano, a 108-key, 4-pedal Stuart & Sons Concert Grand Piano, finished just in time for this concert.
-The SOLD OUT concert received wide overseas attention.
+The concert was also the world premiere of the world’s largest piano, a 108-key, 4-pedal Stuart & Sons Concert Grand Piano, finished just in time for this SOLD OUT concert, receiving world wide attention.

-The live recording of the 2nd track of Rare View, Nocturne, was released as a single on the new Elkwood/SONY label through Native DSD.
+The live recording of the 2nd track of Rare View, Nocturne, was released as a single by Elkwood/SONY label through Native DSD.

-ANZCA Music Examinations sponsored Alan’s 2019 Victoria Rare View premiere at Tempo Rubato and was SOLD OUT.
+ANZCA Music Examinations sponsored Alan’s SOLD OUT 2019 Victoria Rare View premiere at Tempo Rubato.
 It featured Nicholas, Melbourne Opera Orchestra Concertmaster Ben Spiers and multi-award winning Australian cellist Gemma Kneale.
 This was the 4th premiere on a Stuart piano.
 The concert also featured Introspection repertoire chosen by ANZCA.